Aswant-Ambali/Library-Management-System/README.md

 # Library Management System
- Library Management System using Python Flask , MySQL , HTML  and CSS
+ Library Management System using Python Flask, MySQL, HTML  and CSS
+NB: This project is Under Development.
+It doesn't work as of now.